CandasKat/Programme-Gestion-Employes/README.md

-# ProgrammeGestionEmployes
+# ProgrammeGestionEmployes<br>
-This is a project for managing employees and staff information.
+This is a project for managing employees and staff information.<br>
 In this phase, the project consists of two sections.
 The first of these sections is the administrator login section:
 -The section that connects the database to the correct username and password entry.
 -Once you log in with the correct username and password, the second section is entered.
 The second section is where the employee table is located: